dmoskalyk/Plugly/README.md

 Plugly is a framework to alter behavior of existing .NET classes without a direct inheritance and method overrides.
 The framework is built on top of [Castle.Core](https://github.com/castleproject/Core) library and is using *DynamicProxy* interceptors to extend the methods behavior and mixins to implement additional interfaces and add extra properties to existing classes.

-The integrations to the most common Inversion-of-Control containers are supported out of the box.
+The integrations to some popular Inversion-of-Control containers are supported out of the box.

 ##### Table of contents:
 * [Installation](#installation)